Carina-P/Skiers-Destinations/README.md

     These are thing interesting to know e.g. when you are deciding which resort you want to visit.
 - US_006: As a user I want to know which skiing places **other users rank as the best**.
 And I will get inspired on were I want to go or perhaps discover a new place I was not aware of.
 - US_007: As a user I want to be able to **cast my on vote** for a resort.
 And in this I will be able to contribute to other users descision process.
+- US_008: As a user I want to be able to **see how I graded each resort**.
+Thus I can compare my ranking between the resorts.
 - US_008: As a user I want to see the **resulting top-list** after I have casted my vote.
 If my vote affects the order of ski resorts I want to see it immediately.
 - US_009: As a user I want to be able to **influence which ski resorts are shown** on the site.
 If I am interested in a particular ski resort that does not show on the page.
 - US_010: As a user I want to be able to **navigate directly** to the map.
 If it is the map I am interested in.